Posandu/tronic247/posts/converting-my-boring-excel-timetable-to-google-calendar/index.md

 ## Parsing the Excel file

 This is the most challenging and time-consuming part I had to deal with.
-As I mentioned in the begining, the Excel file was hosted on Sharepoint - which is a part of Microsoft 365.
+As I mentioned in the beginning, the Excel file was hosted on Sharepoint - which is a part of Microsoft 365.
 Here's how it looks after visiting the link on a browser.

 {% img timetable/excelformat.png %}

 I first needed a way to download the excel file locally.
-After a few minutes of Googling and help from friends, I found this this StackOverflow answer [https://stackoverflow.com/a/60992340](https://stackoverflow.com/a/60992340).
+After a few minutes of Googling and help from friends, I found this StackOverflow answer [https://stackoverflow.com/a/60992340](https://stackoverflow.com/a/60992340).
 It was exactly what I needed.
 I used ChatGPT to help create a simple shell script to download the Excel file with wget and save it.

 ```sh
 if [ -z "$CAL_LINK_24_3_FDN" ]; then